2026 BPDA Summer Conference

 SESSION 2: Litigating Beyond the Record: Community-Centered Advocacy Strategies That Strengthen Public Defense

-Presenters: Sherie Thomas and Lauren Kirichow
+Presenters: Sherie Thomas, Lauren Kirichow

 A client accepts a plea to avoid jail, only to discover they will lose their job and housing because of a license suspension or criminal record.
 This session provides defenders with practical tools to address these hidden, lifelong penalties, offering strategies to litigate collateral consequences, strengthen advocacy, and build sustainable, community-focused public defense.